pascalpp/pascal.com/src/routes/diary/2023-09-08-thoughts-on-react/page.md

 <ul className="grid grid-cols-1 gap-6 lg:gap-8 sm:grid-cols-2 lg:grid-cols-3 max-h-[33rem] overflow-hidden">
 ```

 Now imagine we had those utility classnames throughout the markup.
 If we're trying to make content changes, we have a lot of visual noise to filter out when scanning the code.
-More than likely, we'll end accidentally switching contexts and jumping to style concerns and forget what we were trying to do in the first place.
+More than likely, we'll end up accidentally switching contexts and jumping to style concerns and forget what we were trying to do in the first place.

 If we just use a semantic classname, we can keep the style concerns in the stylesheet, and the markup is much easier to read: